 Thoughts: Similar issues to the Cremona label.
 Poor reputation.
 Often an absolute nightmare to tune.

 Thoughts: Slipping pegs, nuts/bridges with improper string spacing, nuts/bridges with improper string depths, fine tuners that do not work— there is at least one of these problems about 50% the time.
 In addition, it has closed sound because of the thick varnish and the thick plates, the latter of which is sensible as it makes the beginner violin more resistant to damage.
 Of course, with a bigger sample size, I got to see more of the problems.
 These have a poor reputation for a reason.

-I saw many of these because they were the preferred brand at a studio I taught at.
+I saw and still see many of these because they are the preferred brand at a studio I teach at.
 Also, for some reason, people who like guitars try to recommend these to me and are very complimentary about these.
 Maybe there is something about this label that appeals to guitarists?